apache/cordova-docs/docs/en/edge/phonegap/camera/parameter/cameraOptions.md

 - __targetWidth:__ Width in pixels to scale image.
 Must be used with targetHeight.
 Aspect ratio is maintained. (`Number`)
 - __targetHeight:__ Height in pixels to scale image.
 Must be used with targetWidth.
 Aspect ratio is maintained. (`Number`)

+- __MediaType:__ Set the type of media to select from.
+Only works when PictureSourceType is PHOTOLIBRARY or SAVEDPHOTOALBUM.
+Defined in nagivator.camera.MediaType (`Number`)

+        Camera.MediaType = {
+			PICTURE: 0,             // allow selection of still pictures only.
+DEFAULT.
+Will return format specified via DestinationType
+			VIDEO: 1,               // allow selection of video only, WILL ALWAYS RETURN FILE_URI ALLMEDIA : 2			// allow selection from all media types };

 Android Quirks
 --------------